microsoftgraph/msgraph-training-aspnetmvcapp.pt-BR/tutorial/04-add-aad-auth.md

     }
     ```

-1. Adicione as seguintes `using` instruções à parte superior do `App_Start/Startup.Auth.cs` arquivo.
+1. Adicione as instruções `using` a seguir na parte superior do `App_Start/Startup.Auth.cs` arquivo.

     ```cs
     using graph_tutorial.TokenStorage;